Catalonia (Cerdanyola del Vallès)

 The app is easy to use, requiring zero to no special technical or expert knowledge.
 Created in June 2016 by CREAF (Ecological and Forestry Applications Research Centre) in Barcelona and coordinated by the Spanish part of the Global Biodiversity Information Facility (GBIF), the helpful digital tool is built on open source code.
 That means anyone can sign up to upload and share photos and observations about invasive, unusual species that we might not know much about.
 Users are are connected in a virtual network, collaborating to help each other identify species and fill in data.

 Citizens are increasingly getting involved in the conservation of biodiversity.
-Since 2016, more than 2,326,144 observations on 10,215 species have been recorded by 11,889 registered citizens and volunteers who share their knowledge and work directly with hundreds of researchers around the world – leading to many transformative discoveries.
+More than 269,000 observations on 12,597 species have been recorded by 16,467 registered citizens and volunteers who share their knowledge and work directly with hundreds of researchers around the world – leading to many transformative discoveries.

 Currently available in Castilian, Galician, Catalan, Basque, Italian and English, its technology was originally adapted from iNaturalist, a successful US platform which asked people to ‘connect with nature’.
 Natusfera was created in the hope that it would become the foremost citizen science platform for studying biodiversity in Europe and it’s already considered a benchmark model.